Kucmasz/ToDoList/README.md

 Simple ToDoList application written in python.

-The backend side is a Flask-based python server with RESTful API to modify tasks list.
+The backend side is a Flask-based python server with RESTful API to modify tasks list and PostgreSQL database for users management

-The frontend side is a simple python command-line application that allows
+The frontend side is a simple python command-line application that allows testing server capabilities and API.

 Prerequisites installation:
 ```